 Reaction & Thoughts:

 The history of cinema is filled with ineffectual adaptations of stage plays, but Juno and the Paycock has to be one of the worst stage-to-screen adaptations that I’ve seen.
 Alfred Hitchcock himself later said, “(Juno and the Paycock) had no cinematic value.”
-I have to agree with the Master of Suspense.
-This is a photographed stage play, and a dated play to boot.
+I have to agree with Hitchcock — this is a photographed stage play, and a dated play to boot.

 This is the first time Hitchcock experimented with long, uninterrupted takes.
 He cuts as little as possible.
 Hitchcock’s obsession with this technique culminated with the 10-minute takes in Rope (1948) and Under Capricorn (1949).
 I tend to like long takes in movies.
 The technique, however, doesn’t work here at all.
 It only serves to emphasize the uncinematic quality of the piece.
 The result is a long-winded, talky movie that feels stagey and static.
 The visual fluidity of Hitchcock’s previous movies — The Lodger, Blackmail, etc, — is nowhere to be found here.